wicked-rainman/DAPL/docs/README.md

 DAPL functions socketadd_asn() socketadd_country() and socketadd_history() will resolve answers through the related server ports.
 DAPL functions socketadd_dns() and socketadd_rdns() have not been written yet, (see open issues) although Standalone utilities gdns grdns reference these other ports.
-Note that some of these scripts also have BASH variables that point to data reference files - they will almost certainly have to be modified to suit your filesystem.

 9. Create any user programs in $HOME/DAPL/progs.
 To compile each program, use the command:
 `gcc -Ofast prog.c ../lib/libdapl.a -o progname` for files conaining single line "CSV" type records, or